Google fires AI manager protesting the departure of her companion | ExBulletin

 Google fires AI manager protesting the departure of her companion

-Mountain View, CA (AP) — Google has fired the leader of an artificial intelligence ethics team in a fallout from a recent turnover of another former employee in the same field.
+Mountain View, CA (AP) Google has fired the leader of the artificial intelligence ethics team in a fallout due to the recent resignation of another former employee in the same field.

 Internet companies confirmed the shooting on Friday after Margaret Mitchell announced her expulsion on Twitter.